Jordan Brookes

 Jordan Brookes (born 18 April 1986) is an Edinburgh Comedy Award-winning comedian.

-Brookes was born in Merseyside and grew up in Surrey.
+Brookes was born and raised in Merseyside and spent his teenage years in Surrey.
 His grandfather was Bill Sellars, a producer and director best known for his work on BBC series such as All Creatures Great and Small and Triangle.

 Brookes studied animation at the University of Wales, Newport and began stand-up comedy in Cardiff.
 He won the Welsh Unsigned Comedy Award in 2012.

 He made his first appearance at the Edinburgh Festival Fringe in 2015.
 He was first nominated for the Edinburgh Comedy Award in 2017 for his show Body of Work.
 The following year he won the Comedians' Comedian award at the Chortle Awards.
-Then in 2019, he won the Main Prize at the Edinburgh Comedy Awards for his show I've Got Nothing which was described as 'stand-up's answer to Waiting For Godot'.
+Then in 2019, he won the Main Prize at the Edinburgh Comedy Awards for his show I've Got Nothing which was described as "stand-up's answer to Waiting For Godot".

 He has spoken of his admiration for stand-up Michael McIntyre, claiming he wanted to be "the existential Michael McIntyre, doing observational stuff but about disillusion, nihilism or sadness".

 He has a habit of picking out critics such as Bruce Dessau and Dominic Maxwell in his audience and teasing them about the size of their notebook.